paulmelis/blender-ply-import/readme.txt

 - The extension module can be compiled for both Python 2.x and 3.x, even though Blender always uses Python 3.x (at least, modern versions of Blender do ;-)).
+- Texture coordinates may be stored in s+t or u+v vertex fields

 Bugs
 ----

-- Normals in the PLY are read but nnot passed to Blender yet
-- Texture coordinates are not read from the PLY file
-- Polygons with more than 4 vertices are ignored
+- Polygons with more than 4 vertices are not currently supported and will screw up the resulting 3D model
 - It is assumed that the PLY file has vertex coordinates defined in x, y and z order (the PLY header allows properties in any order).